 Whereas UML has been brought to existence by very wise men under very propitious skies, the initial enthusiasm and first successes have never been transformed into wider acceptance and customary usage; subsequent updates and extensions didn’t help and may even have triggered some anticlimax.
-More than fifteen years after its launch, the utilization of UML is very limited, both in breadth (projects developed) and depth (features effectively used).
-Moreover, the UML house is deeply divided and there isn’t much consensus among the few that use it seriously, principally to support domain specific languages (DSL).
+More than fifteen years after its launch, the utilization of UML remains limited, both in breadth (projects developed) and depth (features effectively used).
+Moreover, the UML house is deeply divided and there isn’t much consensus among the few that use it comprehensively and consistently, principally to support domain specific languages (DSL).

 Certainly, there must have been a wrong turn somewhere, possibly at the UML2 crossing when the OMG committee lost sight of users modeling needs and took the road to meta-models.
 Considering UML’s shrinking stamp and dwindling relevancy, that road appears more and more like a dead-end; but it may be still possible to get back on track and retrieve the Us of the UML: unified semantics for all and sundry users.